shapeshed/shapeshed.com/content/posts/creating_grunge_effects_in_photoshop.md

-{
-  "title": "Creating grunge effects in Photoshop", "date": "2007-03-21T00:00:00+00:00",
++++
+date = "2007-03-21T00:00:00+00:00"
-  "description": "Designing with grids is commonplace in design but the danger is that everything looks a bit ordered.
-Using grunge effects you can keep your grid and mess up your hair to look a bit cooler.", "tags": [
+description = "Designing with grids is commonplace in design but the danger is that everything looks a bit ordered.
+Using grunge effects you can keep your grid and mess up your hair to look a bit cooler." tags = ["Design", "Photoshop"] title = "Creating grunge effects in Photoshop"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## Designing with grids